OpenTalker/SadTalker/README.md

 bash scripts/download_models.sh
 ```

-OR download our pre-trained model from [google drive](https://drive.google.com/drive/folders/1Wd88VDoLhVzYsQ30_qDVluQr_Xm46yHT?usp=sharing) or our [github release page](https://github.com/Winfredy/SadTalker/releases/tag/v0.0.1), and then, put it in ./checkpoints.
+OR download our pre-trained model from [google drive](https://drive.google.com/drive/folders/1Wd88VDoLhVzYsQ30_qDVluQr_Xm46yHT?usp=sharing) or our [lastest github release page](https://github.com/Winfredy/SadTalker/releases), and then, put it in ./checkpoints.

 OR we provided the downloaded model in [百度云盘](https://pan.baidu.com/s/1nXuVNd0exUl37ISwWqbFGA?pwd=sadt) 提取码: sadt.